 The calendar includes observance of the traditional holidays and breaks (winter—2 weeks, spring—1 week, and summer—1 week).
 However, students are encouraged to work independently throughout the year to accomplish their academic goals.

-Resource Centers are located in El Cajon and Paradise Valley.
+Resource Centers are located in El Cajon, La Mesa and Paradise Valley.
 Check out our Locations page for more details!

 Yes, our Resource Centers are available to all students.